Brilliant Beef Tataki

 Pat the fillet dry with some paper towel and season generously.
 Fill a bowl, large enough for the fillet, with ice water.
 Return the pan to a high heat with a drizzle of oil.
 When the pan is almost smoking, sear the fillet for about 1 minute each side until charred but still rare inside, shifting as it colours.
 Remove from the pan on completion and quickly dunk the fillet into the ice water for about 1 minute.
 Drain on some paper towel and slice into very thin pieces.

-5. WILTED PAK CHOI
+5. WILTED Pak Choi

 Return the pan to a medium heat with a drizzle of oil.
-When hot, fry the pak choi stems for 2-3 minutes until slightly softened.
+When hot, fry the Pak Choi stems for 2-3 minutes until slightly softened.
 Add the pak choi leaves and sauté for 1-2 minutes until wilted.

 6. TIME TO FINE DINE!